wpswings/track-orders-for-woocommerce/README.txt

 Visit [**Community Forums for Track Orders**](https://forums.wpswings.com/topic-tag/track-orders/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=site_forums)

 == Changelog ==

+= 1.1.10 – Released on 20 November 2025 =
+* New: Compatibility with the latest WP 6.8.3 and WC 10.3.5
+* Fix: Fixing the deprecated function issues

 = 1.1.9 – Released on 17 October 2025 =
 * Fix: Deprecated issue and warning fixes during order tracking.
 * New: Compatibility with the latest WP(6.8.3) and WC (10.2.2)